Hayne plays down bikie link

-Gold Coast Titans star Jarryd Hayne says Snapchat video was first time he met alleged Hells Angels bikie
+Conflicting accounts on whether Gold Coast Titans star Jarryd Hayne knew Hells Angels bikie

-Jarryd Hayne has said that he had only met alleged Hells Angels bikie member Chris Bloomfield on the day he was seen partying with him in a video posted to Snapchat following the Titans' loss to the Broncos on Friday night.
+The lawyer for Chris Bloomfield, the alleged Hells Angels bikie at the centre of the Jarryd Hayne Snapchat saga, says his client regards the Titans star as a "mate" and the pair were known to each other well before their post-season night out.

-The video shows Bloomfield, a former Gold Coast under-20s player who is facing extortion charges at Southport Magistrate Court, holding up a wad of cash to the camera and saying: "Sweet.
-Haynesy just gave me five grand".
+Hayne was pictured and videoed partying with Bloomfield and others in the wake of the Gold Coast's season-ending defeat at the hands of Brisbane and said he had only met the 26-year-old that night and knew nothing of his past.

 READ MORE: